PraxisMapper/PraxisMapper/README.md

 * Setting up a county-sized game server (1,200 square miles) takes about 5-30 minutes and can be done with almost no configuration of the server.
 Disk space use can vary between 200MB in MariaDB with a low density county, to 8GB+ in LocalDB with Los Angeles County.
 * Setting up a state-sized game server (53,000 square miles) takes 30+ minutes to process data.
 You will want to use a full-sized database like MariaDB or SQL Server for this except for the smallest of states.
 * Most continents can be converted from source data to working server in under 48 hours of processing time and a little extra planning.
 Europe requires significantly more space than North America.
+* planet.osm.pbf takes about 18 days of processing to convert into usable elements in the suggestedGameplay style.
+The speed impediment on planet.osm is disk access speed, as each block is dramatically larger than they are in extracts (extracts tend to use 1 group per block, planet.osm uses 5-8).
+If you need global-scale servers, use multiple continent extracts, and then use Larry to cherry pick in any missing elements.

 # How to Use PraxisMapper's APIs
 * /MapTile handles all the drawing logic for creating baseline map tiles, or overlays to layer multiple tiles together on your client.